ELEGANTNorth/GenotypeFilters/README.md

 ### Usage
 ```
-Usage: elegant_filter_gatk.sh [-h]
+Usage:
 	-i  | --input-vcf	- Variant call format input file (.vcf or .vcf.gz).
-    -pf | --prefix-chr      - Prefix (e.g. "chr") on the chromosome column of the vcf file.
-Default: .
+	-pf | --prefix-chr	- Prefix on the chromosome column of the input-vcf.
+Default: "".
 	-hg | --human-genome	- Specifies the human genome reference version to use.
 Accepts either 37 or 38.
 Default: 37.
 	-b  | --positions	- Path to interval list of positions to include in gzipped format.
-The file contains columns snpID, rsID (if available) and position given as 1-indexed.
+				  The file contains columns snpID, rsID (if available) and position given as zero-indexed.
 				  Be sure to download the file matching your reference genome.
+	-p  | --padding		- Number of bases to add padding around the included intervals.
+Default: 1.
 	-g  | --gatk-path	- Path to the gatk toolkit.
 Default: gatk.
 	-m  | --memory		- Memory allocation in G to use for java-specific arguments.
 Default: 4.
-    -p  | --padding         - Number of bases to add padding around the included intervals.
-Default: 1.
 	-o  | --out		- Output path for the filtered file.
 	-h  | --help		- Print Usage message.

 ```